salma-ehab/dbt_new_york_sales_data/README.md

 - The computation was executed on a yearly and monthly basis, with a deliberate decision to avoid daily breakdowns for enhanced result clarity.

+### Query 9:
+- This query involved grouping the data based on a column representing the difference in years between the sale date and the year built, and subsequently analyzing the distribution of sale prices.

+- The analysis included obtaining the maximum, minimum, average, median, and standard deviation for each group based on the year difference column.

+- The data was filtered to exclude cases where the year built was null, indicating missing data, and the sale price was zero, suggesting a transfer of ownership without a cash consideration.

 ## Data Dictionary

 For additional information on data fields, please refer to the [data dictionary](https://www.nyc.gov/assets/finance/downloads/pdf/07pdf/glossary_rsf071607.pdf).